-“This initial meeting is vital because it also provides an opportunity for your pet and the pet sitter to meet and ensure it’s a good fit, and an opportunity for the pet sitter to collect important information about your pet’s care,” Stultz-Hairston says.
+“This initial meeting is vital because it provides an opportunity for your pet and the pet sitter to meet and ensure it’s a good fit,” Stultz-Hairston says, and it’s also “an opportunity for the pet sitter to collect important information about your pet’s care.”

-Experienced pet sitters will bring a contract to your meet and greet that will outline all of the details associated with each service they’ll provide.
+Experienced sitters will bring a pet sitting contract to your meet and greet that will outline all of the details associated with each service they’ll provide.

-Carlson also recommends creating a comprehensive client profile, which should include important details about your pet including their medical history, behavior history, and what commands they know.
+Carlson also recommends creating a comprehensive client profile, or emergency folder, for your pet, which should include important documents and details like the veterinarian’s address and phone number and the pet’s medical history and any medications, vaccination records, behavior history and what commands they know.

 “The last one may seem unimportant, but if your dog knows the command lay and your pet sitter is telling them down, then your dog isn’t going to know what your pet sitter is asking of them,” Carlson says.
 “A client profile should also include basic information about your home such as where the vacuum is and where the trash bins are located.
 These little details will help your pet sitter provide the best care for your pets and home while you’re away.”